albert12132/albertwu.org/notes/contents/vim.md

 different behaviors.
 To use Vim, you switch between modes depending on what you want to do.

-It often takes time to get used to This feature.
+It often takes time to get used to this feature.
 You might ask why we bother having modes in the first place.
 However, you'll find that, with practice, switching between and using different modes becomes effortless and makes coding much faster.